TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/About.rst

 =================

-This document is a complete reference to all objects types and properties of TypoScript as used in frontend TypoScript configuration, and not in :ref:`TSconfig backend configuration <t3tsconfig:start>`.
+This document is a complete reference to all objects types and properties of TypoScript as used in frontend TypoScript and backend TypoScript, also called TSconfig.

 .. seealso::